What is cholesterol?

 These foods contain artificial additives, refined sugar, and chemicals which can be harmful to your health.
 They can easily cause inflammation and increase the risk of developing heart disease.

-Try to avoid or limit the intake of processed dairy products, fruit juices, and meats such as bacon, hot dogs, packaged foods, white bread, tortillas, pasta, and egg yolk.
+Try to avoid or limit the intake of processed dairy products, fruit juices, and meats.
+Limit foods such as bacon, hot dogs, packaged foods, white bread, tortillas, pasta, and egg yolk.

 5. Minimize your alcohol intake